vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 * After each call, check the logs to verify that the traffic indeed went through both Envoy and nginx:

   * Nginx logs

     `kubectl logs forward-proxy nginx`

-     you should log lines similar to
+     you should see log lines similar to:

      `127.0.0.1 - - [02/Mar/2018:06:32:39 +0000] "GET http://httpbin.org/headers HTTP/1.1" 200 191 "-" "curl/7.47.0"`

   * Envoy stats

     `kubectl exec -it forward-proxy -c envoy -- curl localhost:8001/stats | grep http.eress_http.downstream_rq`

     Check the number of `http.eress_http.downstream_rq_2xx` - the number of times 2xx code was returned.